 Understanding Flash Power

 Before you can achieve top-quality results with your studio lighting, you need to understand power.
+This class breaks it down into simple, easy-to-understand steps.

 Each type of studio light has different power capabilities.
 To harness those capabilities and give yourself full creative control, you need to make flash power work for you.